Easy Homemade Larabars (+ Infinite Flavor Variations)

 The BEST Homemade Larabars

-Have you ever dreamed of making your own protein bars?
-In that dream, are the bars easy and fast, but also filled with nourishing whole food ingredients?
+Have you ever wanted to make your own energy bars?
+Ones that are easy and fast, but also filled with nourishing whole food ingredients?
 If so, you've come to the right place.
 This homemade Larabar recipe has been a staple in my kitchen for years.
-Instead of spending lots (!!) of money on store-bought bars, wasting packaging, and having less-than-fresh ingredients, I'm confident you'll be whipping up your own bars at home in no time.
+Instead of spending money on store-bought bars, wasting packaging, and having less-than-fresh ingredients, I'm confident you'll be whipping up your own energy bars at home in no time.

 The best part about homemade Larabars?
 The flavor variations are endless!
 You can of course make the traditional packaged flavors, but this Larabar copycat guide will walk you through how to create your own flavors and unique combinations.
 That means you can make a batch every week all year and never have the same flavor twice.